Circiter/r2d2-in-sed/README.md

 useless code has come to me after I saw Kevin Boone's r2d2-voice project (written in C).

-It's not a true speech-synthesizer but it can generate a well-known whisles and random notes, as the droid form Star Wars do.
+It's not a true speech-synthesizer but it can generate a well-known whisles and random notes, as the droid from Star Wars do.

 # Usage